-Summarized Financial Information for 2010
+Summarized Financial Information for 2011

-The financial information for the year ended June 30, 2010 is presented for comparative purposes and is not intended to be a complete presentation.
+The financial information for the year ended June 30, 2011 is presented for comparative purposes and is not intended to be a complete presentation.
+Certain 2011 amounts have been reclassified to conform with the 2012 presentation.